Slipknot Videography

 Director: Matthew Amos, Simon Hilton

-Video: The music video has clips taken from the concert that was held in London (where the single was performed live) and clips from the movie Resident Evil.
+The music video has clips taken from the concert that was held in London (where the single was performed live) and clips from the movie Resident Evil which the song featured in.

 Left Behind